 2) Using Your Teeth as a Tool

 The primary function of your teeth is to help break down your food by chewing and breaking them into pieces.
 However, some people tend to use their teeth for other purposes, like opening a bottle, tearing a sachet, opening a bag of chips, and more.
 All these may sound simple, but they can actually do more harm to your teeth than you realize.
-Perhaps they might even cause you a sudden trip to the dentist.
+You may even need to book an appointment at Edmonton Emergency Dentists.

 Utilizing your teeth as an opening tool can destroy them and cause them to be misaligned, cracked, chipped off, or entirely broken.
 To avoid such a situation, avoid using your teeth for anything other than chewing your food.
 As much as possible, only use the proper tools to open things like a bottle opener, a knife, or a pair of scissors.

 3) Biting Your Nails